Studying Industrial Engineering in Germany

 Many prospective industrial engineers experience the large number of different subjects as a challenge.
 On a typical day in the first semester, the curriculum could include events in business administration, materials science, programming and business law.
 Students must engage in different ways of thinking in a fast moving environment.
 The demands are high, but it keeps things exciting.

 Is there a numerus clausus?

-Around 40 percent of degree programs have a numerus clausus.
-Often it is around the higher level grades, at some universities there are selection procedures with tests and interviews.
-Compulsory internships before graduation are sometimes required, but often these can be done in the first few semesters.
+Around half of the degree programs have admission restrictions (numerus clausus).
+Often it is in the higher grades range.
+At some universities there are selection procedures with tests and interviews.
+Compulsory internships before graduation are sometimes required, but often these can be caught up.
+Approximately a quarter of students are women.